whitelunarium/pages_fork/_posts/Foundation/A-agile_classroom/2025-08-16-agile_design_thinking.md

 toc: True
 layout: post
 title: Agile Development and Design Thinking
-description: In most projects in education we complement Learning, LxD, and the Agile Process to acheive development.
+description: In most projects in education we complement Learning, LxD, and the Agile Process to achieve development.
 In this article we focus on Design Thinking.
 permalink: /agile/design_thinking
 breadcrumb: True
 ---